clearlinux/clear-linux-documentation/source/swupdate_about_sw_update.rst

 =============

 Clear Linux OS for Intel® Architecture does things a little differently.
-Following here are a few notable features that distinguish it from standard OSes: bundles, versioning, updating, and update speed.
+The following are a few notable features that distinguish it from standard OSes: bundles, versioning, updating, and update speed.

 Bundles